SSWConsulting/SSW.Rules.Content/rules/acceptance-criteria/rule.md

 guid: dbe9010e-da5b-4617-8ff3-0e1e5fdc7772
 ---

 **Acceptance Criteria** (from the Product Owner) help to answer the question _"How will I know when I'm done with this Product Backlog Item (PBI)?"._ It defines the exact requirements that must be met for the PBI to be completed.
+It is the Product Owner's responsibility to ensure that all Acceptance Criteria has been added - otherwise they should not expect that work to be done.

 <!--endintro-->